 Research shows that middle school students perform better academically and have a higher perception of their own abilities in Preschool-8 schools, where they feel safer, more confident, and more engaged.

-Turning Point is committed to a Preschool-8 program which produces talented, capable students who are not only ready to take on the challenges of any high school, but who are proud to have already made the world a better place.
+Turning Point is committed to a Preschool-8 program that produces talented, capable students who are not only ready to take on the challenges of high school, but are proud to have already made the world a better place.

-At Turning Point, we hold dear several traditions that provide opportunities for our students to build meaningful relationships with others in their community—at home, at school, locally, and globally.
+When students are provided with opportunities to build meaningful relationships with others in their community—at home, at school, locally, and globally—they connect more deeply with the learning process and begin to realize their ability to impact change.
 While working to build a stronger community and healthier environment, students make inspired leaps of understanding in developing a sense of responsibility extending beyond themselves.

 The Turning Point Family Program provides a multi-age environment that encourages continuity and builds a sense of community among faculty, staff, and students.